wavefrontHQ/wavefront-collector-for-kubernetes/docs/openshift-operator.md

 ### Option 1.
 Using external Wavefront proxy

-* Uncomment the property `collector.proxyAddress` in `wavefront-collector-operator_v1beta1_cr.yaml`and provide the external Wavefront proxy IP address with port.
+* Uncomment the property `collector.proxyAddress` and provide the external Wavefront proxy IP address with port and set `proxy.enabled: false` in `wavefront-collector-operator_v1beta1_cr.yaml`.

 ### Option 2.
 Using internal Wavefront proxy